-With new security system and firewall developments, black hat hackers are more determined than ever to breach these systems under the guise of malware and ransomware.
+With new security system and firewall developments, hackers are more determined than ever to breach these systems under the guise of malware and ransomware.
 Ransomware attacks have increased by more than 90 percent from 2016 to 2017, according to the Malwarebytes Cybercrime Tactics and Techniques: 2017 State of Malware Report.

-“Many problems with cybersecurity are human.
-The solution can be the application of a new tool at times . . . but you need to make sure that the tools you have are well provisioned and work well, and that people know how to use them,” Rodriguez said.
+“Many problems with cybersecurity are human," she said.
+"The solution can be the application of a new tool at times . . . but you need to make sure that the tools you have are well provisioned and work well, and that people know how to use them."

-But most importantly, Rodriguez stressed the need to ensure basic administrative and technical work is running smoothly, so that the cybersecurity tools running can be as automated as possible.
+But most importantly, Rodriguez stressed the need to ensure basic administrative and technical work is running smoothly, so the cybersecurity tools running can be as automated as possible.
 The responsibility of maintaining security has to be the cornerstone of culture.

 “You just need to make sure you're building a strategy, when you are creating your culture, that you are moving forward, and taking a more holistic approach, and that you’re not just placing technology on top of a person problem,” Rodriguez said.